ankurnecessary/2-react-shopping-cart/README.md

 8. createContext()
 9. useContext()
 10. <React.StrictMode>
+11. Children prop
+12. Using rest operator while using component tag.

 [Eslint configuration - Best linting configuration is to use "format on save" and don't use "formatting option of ES Lint"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/8231814#questions/20789494)